View the RFP HERE – Applications will be accepted soon, please check back. DEADLINE to submit is January 16, 2018

 Who Can Apply?

-The I-Corps@Ohio proposal submission process consists of four steps:
+The I-Corps@Ohio proposal submission process consists of five steps:

-All teams are required to complete the online profile and executive summary questionnaire beginning December 12, 2016.
+All teams are required to complete the online profile and submission questionnaire beginning November 14, 2017.
 The PI may complete this information or designate another member of the team as the lead member.
-Subsequent members of the team will be invited to join by the lead member through the application portal to complete his or her profile.
+Subsequent members of the team will be invited to join by the lead member through the application portal and must complete his or her profile.

-It is not mandatory to identify all team members prior to submitting the executive summary questionnaire.
+Every effort should be made to identify all team members prior to submitting the online proposal submission questionnaire.
 Additional team members may be added later.
+You will be asked to select from two tracks:

 An I-Corps@Ohio team consists of at least three participants fulfilling the following three roles.